 An Island Sanctuary

 With our days spent walking in wild, powerful, coastal places, our campsite is a sanctuary we can return to each evening.
-Featuring a gorgeous bespoke designed celery top timber kitchen and dining room, four canvas tents containing split king beds with quality linen, towels and pillows.
+Featuring a gorgeous bespoke designed celery top timber kitchen and dining room, five canvas tents containing split king beds with quality linen, towels and pillows.
 The highlight for many of our guests is an incredible hot water shower discretely located with spectacular views!

-One of the best things about our accommodation being located at the southern end of Bruny Island is the night sky.
+One of the best things about our camp being located at the southern end of Bruny Island is the night sky.
 With no light pollution, the stars are just incredible and occasionally we have been lucky enough to experience the Aurora Australis.

 Our Bruny Island Accommodation